 - Products and services hired, sold or leased under $40,000.00.

 - Products and services hired, sold or leased over $40,000.00 generally bought for household, domestic or personal use.

 - Business vehicles/trailers mainly used for transporting goods on public roads, regardless of cost.

 Consumers have rights which include, but not limited to, their goods being free of any undisclosed security, as well as being fit for their purpose, acceptable in appearance/finish, free from defects and goods that are safe and durable to a reasonable consumer.
 Guarantees for goods may be excluded, however, in matters of change of mind, misuse of products or in instances where a consumer is aware of faults prior to making a purchase.

 If a product fails to meet a consumer guarantee, consumers have the right to request a repair, replacement or refund.
 However, consumers may not always be entitled to these requests.
 The resolution for a consumer issue will depend on whether the issue is deemed to be major or minor.
 Apple has ensured that refunds or replacements are available to consumers experiencing a major failure.

 Further information relating to:

-Coutts are experienced in providing advice on consumer guarantees and informing you of your rights arising under Australian Consumer Law.
-For further information contact:
+Coutts Lawyers & Conveyancers, we are experienced in providing advice on consumer guarantees and informing you of your rights arising under Australian Consumer Law.
+For further information Contact Coutts Today